MeMyselfMirai/Released-as-Homebrew/README.md

 * Fabled/Traveller night order appears incorrect: https://discord.com/channels/1011236067560669234/1439394765933117450
 * Cacklejack is not implemented.
 * JSON Schema order does not match app data or documentation.
+* Certain online app functionalities are hard-coded to character ids, and cannot be replicated with homebrew characters.
+    * "pixie": Ability gaining reminder tokens do not show the seat on the night order.

 ## Changelog
+### 0.16.0
+* Pixie
 ### 0.15.0
 * Shugenja
 ### 0.14.0